What Is the Process of Liquidating a Partnership Business

 While partnership liquidation may be necessary in some cases, it is important to consider alternatives that could potentially save a struggling partnership from dissolution.

-Options such as administrative receivership, company voluntary arrangement, and even individual partners’ or individual partners’ individual voluntary arrangements, or liquidation exist, and individual partners themselves may also consider negotiating a buyout of one or more partners.
+Options include administrative receivership, company voluntary arrangements, individual voluntary arrangements for partners, liquidation, or negotiating a buyout of one or more partners.

 Two popular alternatives to partnership liquidation include Partnership Voluntary Arrangements (PVA) and debt restructuring.